A Log PSS morphism with applications to Lagrangian embeddings: Complements of normal crossings divisors

-See \cite{McLean:2012ab}*{\S A} for a comprehensive survey of these structures including the notion of deformation of these structures that we will use.
-Any affine variety has a canonical (up to deformation equivalence) structure of a finite-type convex (exact) symplectic manifold constructed as follows: 10 pt \begin{example}[Stein symplectic structure] Pick a holomorphic embedding $i: X \to \C^N$ and equip $X$ with \begin{itemize} \item the one-form $\theta=i^*(\sum_k \frac{r_k^2}{2}d\theta_k)$ (in terms of polar coordinates $(r_k,\theta_k)$ on $\mathbb{C}$); and \item the exhausting function $f_X= i^*(\sum_k|z_k|^2)$. \end{itemize} Up to deformation equivalence, the resulting convex symplectic structure is independent of choice of $i: X \hookrightarrow \C^N$. \end{example} There is a different construction of a (deformation equivalent) convex symplectic structure which is more natural from the point of view of normal crossings compactifications. \begin{example}[Logarithmic symplectic structure] Let If $(M,\mathbf{D})$ be a log-smooth compactification of $X$ as above, and $s \in H^0(\mc{L})$ a section of a line bundle cutting out $\mathbf{D}$ as in Definition \ref{def:logsmooth}, we can equip $X$ with \begin{itemize} \item the one-form $\theta=d^c\operatorname{log}|s|$.
+Any affine variety has a canonical (up to deformation equivalence) structure of a finite-type convex symplectic manifold constructed as follows: 10 pt \begin{example}[Stein symplectic structure] Pick a holomorphic embedding $i: X \to \C^N$ and equip $X$ with \begin{itemize} \item the one-form $\theta=i^*(\sum_{k=1}^N \frac{r_k^2}{2}d\theta_k)$ (in terms of polar coordinates $(r_k,\theta_k)$ on $\mathbb{C}$); and \item the exhausting function $f_X= i^*(\sum_k|z_k|^2)$. \end{itemize} Up to deformation equivalence, the resulting convex symplectic structure is independent of choice of $i: X \hookrightarrow \C^N$. \end{example} There is a different construction of a (deformation equivalent) convex symplectic structure which is more natural from the point of view of normal crossings compactifications. \begin{example}[Logarithmic symplectic structure] Let If $(M,\mathbf{D})$ be a log-smooth compactification of $X$ as above, and $s \in H^0(\mc{L})$ a section of a line bundle cutting out $\mathbf{D}$ as in Definition \ref{def:logsmooth}, we can equip $X$ with \begin{itemize} \item the one-form $\theta=d^c\operatorname{log}|s|$.